kailash-manasarovar/statement/docs/timeline/2023/july.md

 - He described how he would walk in and convince everyone he was staying there.
 - He was hilarious actually and we were all cracking up.
 - Looking back, they were a team really weren't they.
+- Or, he was worth the divorce - it's what they do - and it finished him.

 ### First letter to Concha